 There’s a smear campaign being run against ONLY the Canadian energy sector by "environmental activist" groups who receive a large part of their funding from non-Canadian sources.
 These groups do not savagely oppose any other energy sector in any other nation of the world.

 If you live in Canada, you may of heard of it by now.
-It’s called the Tar Sands Campaign (link to PDF), and according to CorpEthics, it’s been active since 2008.
+It’s called the Tar Sands Campaign (here's the link to the campaign's PDF), and according to CorpEthics, it’s been active since 2008.
 This campaign's true mission statement and goals along with its inception date, all brazenly stated and explained in a bragging tone on CorpEthic’s website.

 Or we should say, they were before.